Campus Job Descriptions

 - Serve as a lead Learning Commons Writing Center tutor.

 - Evaluate and order appropriate instructional materials for Learning Commons Writing Center.

 - Work with faculty and staff to identify and deliver needed services to students.

 - Promote Learning Commons Writing Center through classroom visits, facility tours, and assorted publications.

 - Establish annual goals for the Writing Center evaluate operations; prepare statistical and annual reports of accomplishments and concerns.

 - Develop annual budget in coordination with supervisor; procure supplies and equipment.

-- Assist in the planning and execution of Writing Center-sponsored special events.
+- Plan and execute the Writing Center-sponsored special events.

 - Assume all other reasonable professional duties and responsibilities as assigned by supervisor.